Kabba (singer)

-Aminata Kabba (born 13 December 1994), better known by her stage name KABBA, formerly known as A*M*E, is a British singer and songwriter.
-KABBA was born in Freetown, Sierra Leone, on 13 December 1994.
-In 2011, Amy was scouted and signed by Take That frontman Gary Barlow to his label, Future Records.
+Aminata Kabba (born 13 December 1994), also known by her stage name Kabba (stylised as KABBA), formerly A*M*E, is a British singer and songwriter.

-On 9 December 2012, the BBC announced that KABBA - then A*M*E - had been nominated for the Sound of 2013 poll.

-In January 2013, Amy signed to Sony Music's Epic Records after Barlow closed Future Records to focus on his own career commitments.
+In 2011, A*M*E was scouted and signed by Take That frontman Gary Barlow to his label, Future Records.
+On 9 December 2012, the BBC announced that KABBA – then A*M*E – had been nominated for the Sound of 2013 poll.
+In January 2013, A*M*E signed to Sony Music's Epic Records after Barlow closed Future Records to focus on his own career commitments.
 The Duke Dumont single "Need U (100%)", featuring A*M*E and MNEK, topped the UK Singles Chart on 7 April 2013.

 Biography

 1994–2011: Early life

-At the age of eight, Amy moved to the United Kingdom after her mother's hair salon was burned to the ground and life in Sierra Leone became too dangerous.
-Growing up in the Catford area of south-east London, Amy was introduced to fellow teenage prodigy MNEK.
+Kabba was born in Freetown, Sierra Leone.
+At the age of eight, she moved to England after her mother's hair salon was burned to the ground and life in Sierra Leone became too dangerous.
+Growing up in the Catford area of south-east London, A*M*E was introduced to fellow teenage prodigy MNEK.
 The pair bonded over a mutual love of '90s pop music and started collaborating, quickly creating a handful of songs including "City Lights".
 The track was enough to pique the interest of Take That frontman Gary Barlow, who proceeded to sign her to his Future record label.

 2012–2018: Career beginnings: A*M*E

-In 2012, KABBA released a string of promotional singles called "City Lights" (featuring Bartoven), "Ride or Die" and "Find a Boy", which she co-wrote alongside Emeli Sandé and producer Naughty Boy.
+In 2012, A*M*E released a string of promotional singles called "City Lights" (featuring Bartoven), "Ride or Die" and "Find a Boy", which she co-wrote alongside Emeli Sandé and producer Naughty Boy.

-It was announced by The Guardian in September 2012 that Amy would release her first commercial single, "Play The Game Boy", in November 2012.
+It was announced by The Guardian in September 2012 that A*M*E would release her first commercial single, "Play The Game Boy", in November 2012.
 Produced by Electric, the track attained positive reviews, with Digital Spy listing the song as one of its 'Top 10 tracks You Need to Hear'; commenting on "[its] insanely addictive choruses and K-pop inspired melodies" and that "it feels fresher than anything else on this week's chart."

-On 9 December 2012, the BBC announced that Amy had been nominated for the Sound of 2013 poll alongside the likes of Angel Haze and The Weeknd.
+On 9 December 2012, the BBC announced that A*M*E had been nominated for the Sound of 2013 poll alongside the likes of Angel Haze and The Weeknd.

 Her collaboration with Duke Dumont, "Need U (100%)" was released in March 2013.
-It became both acts' most successful single at the time, debuting at No.1 and remaining there for 2 weeks, and earned her a nomination in the Best Dance Recording category at the 56th Annual GRAMMY Awards.
+It became both acts' most successful single at the time, debuting at number one and remaining there for two weeks, and earned her a nomination in the Best Dance Recording category at the 56th Annual Grammy Awards.

-On 14 July 2014, Amy released her second official single, "Heartless", produced by Carl Falk and Rami Yacoub.
+On 14 July 2014, A*M*E released her second official single, "Heartless", produced by Carl Falk and Rami Yacoub.
 She also featured on Monsieur Adi's single "What's Going On?", CamelPhat's "Paradigm", MK's "My Love 4 U", Tough Love's "Closer to Love", Shift K3Y's "Entirety", as well as appearing on M-22's "White Lies".